UAE-based real estate developer Majid Al Futtaim Properties (MAF) built the Mall of Oman in Muscat with an investment of approximately $467.5m.

-Black & White (B&W) has been contracted to provide MEP load analysis, schematic design, and practical retail solutions to the complex.
-B&W is also designing the information and communications technology (ICT), background music (BGM) and security systems for the project.
+Black & White Engineering (B&W) was contracted to provide MEP load analysis, schematic design, and practical retail solutions to the complex.
+B&W designed the information and communications technology (ICT), background music (BGM) and security systems for the project.

-Tekla is the supplier of Tekla BIMSight and IFC models while the Arabian International Company for Steel Structures (AIC) is responsible for supplying 8,200t of steel.
+Tekla was the supplier of Tekla BIMSight and IFC models, while the Arabian International Company for Steel Structures (AIC) was responsible for supplying 8,200t of steel.

-A preliminary enabling works contract, as part of the construction phase, was awarded to Sarooj Construction and includes the construction of road infrastructure and major earthworks, as well as utility diversions.
+A preliminary enabling works contract, as part of phase one of the project, was awarded to Sarooj Construction.
+The contractual scope included the construction of road infrastructure and major earthworks, as well as utility diversions.

 AECOM provided lead consultancy services, as well as the design for building engineering and architecture.